verdie-g/crpg/src/Common/README.md

 ﻿# Common Layer

-This will contain all cross-cutting concerns.
+This contain helper classes/methods without any dependency.